Topinambur223606/PixelPlanetTools/README.md

 - To specify path to your own log file, use `--logFilePath` (if log file exists, new lines are appended);
 - To display debug logs in console (a lot of useless info), specify `--showDebug` parameter;
 - To disable updates, specify `--disableUpdates` parameter;
+- To check for updates manually, specify `--checkUpdates` parameter;
-- To get help screen, launch it with `--help` argument;
+- To get help screen, launch it with `--help` parameter;
-- To get app version, launch it with `--version` argument.
+- To get app version, launch it with `--version` parameter.

 # PixelPlanetBot
 Program that builds picture (surprisingly).